ibm-cloud-docs/assistant-data/install-142.md

 Use the {{site.data.keyword.conversationshort}} product user interface to build training data and a dialog that can be used by your assistant.

-- To learn more about the service first, read the [overview](https://cloud.ibm.com/docs/assistant-data?topic=assistant-data-index).
+- To learn more about the service first, read the [overview](/docs/assistant-data?topic=assistant-data-index).
-- To see how it works for yourself, follow the steps in the [getting started tutorial](https://cloud.ibm.com/docs/assistant-data?topic=assistant-data-getting-started).
+- To see how it works for yourself, follow the steps in the [getting started tutorial](/docs/assistant-data?topic=assistant-data-getting-started).
-- For help managing the cluster, see [Managing the cluster](https://cloud.ibm.com/docs/assistant-data?topic=assistant-data-manage).
+- For help managing the cluster, see [Managing the cluster](/docs/assistant-data?topic=assistant-data-manage).

-## Troubleshooting issues
+## Troubleshooting installation issues
 {: #install-142-ts-get-logs}

 The first step to take if you hit an installation issue, such as a cluster node is not starting as expected, is to get logs from the cluster which can provide more detail.